Logging in WordPress and WP-CLI

 WordPress debug.log

-it will attempt to set the log location to wp-content/debug.log
+it will attempt to set the log location to wp-content/debug.log.
+With our

 existing setup this is not possible because we are using a php_admin_value